 If only 2 Corinthians 6:14-17 were the subject of this Mitzvah #A1, it could have been given the more narrow title "Being Unequally Yoked with Unbelievers", but even as between two believers, partnerships are unwise if partners see things and respond to things very differently.
 In this, the Scriptures have very far-reaching wisdom.

-None of Maimonides', Meir's, or HaChinuch's mitzvot speak to the general principle against unequal yoking.
-Their mitzvot speak rather to specific prohibitions against combining dissimilar items and in some cases persons.
-Using Maimonides' mitzvah designations for purposes of identification, they are as follows:
+None of Maimonides', Meir's, or HaChinuch's mitzvot oppose unequal yoking in general.
+Rather, their mitzvot speak to specific prohibitions against combining dissimilar items and, in some cases, joining dissimilar persons.
+Maimonides' mitzvot of this kind are as follows:

 RN42: Not wearing cloth made from both wool and linen.

 RN52: Not marrying an heretic.

 RN159: A priest not marrying a profaned woman.